minprog/programmeren-1/problems/hello/index.md

 - In your editor, create a file called `hello.c`.
 - To the document, add the code from above and save again.
-- Now *make* your program and run it.
+- Now *compile and run* your program.
 - Does the program print the message correctly?
 Nice.
 - Any errors?
 Also nice!
 We'll solve these together.